antonioacsj/hush/README.md

 ```

-#Obs: Block size in verification has to be the same of generation.
-So it will use of line with format
+#Obs: The block size in verification has to be the same of generation.
+This information is showed in result and, by default, its 50MB.
+When save the hash, save the blockSize information too.